 I braced myself and nodded.
 She dabbed at my scrapes, and I hissed in a breath.
 It stung something awful.

 “The local minister knew we didn’t practice magic,” she said as she worked.
 “But then he died and a new man took his place, all fire and brimstone.
 He was the kind of man who thinks God is more likely to punish than protect.”
-She paused and looked up at me.
+She sent me a meaningful look.
 “Especially when it came to women.”